Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <h3> Selecting the Candidate Fire Stations </h3> <br>

-<p> With the network dataset parameters prepared, a service area analysis can be modeled.
-Table 5 below depicts the parameters used in this analysis. </p> <br>
+<p> With the network dataset parameters prepared, the settings for the service area analysis can be established.
+Table 5 below depicts the parameters used in the fire response service area analysis. </p> <br>

 <table> <caption> Table 5.
 Parameters for the Service Area Analysis </caption>
 <thead>